 Deadlines for submitting applications to the front desk of the GSC or via intercampus mail are as follows:

-**Late travel grants will absolutely not be accepted**
+Late travel grants will absolutely not be accepted.

-Applications are processed at the end of each quarter.
+Please complete all forms in pen.
+All forms must be printed single-sided.
 Incomplete applications will not be eligible and will be returned.
 They may be resubmitted for the next quarterly deadline when completed.
-Please see our detailed application instructions and FAQs.
-No funds will be disbursed without original receipts!
+Please closely read see our detailed application instructions and FAQs to avoid common errors.

 The Travel Grants Committee highly encourages graduate students to attend a Q&A session prior to submitting your application.
 Please bring as complete an application as you can, as well as any specific questions you have for the committee.
 Unfortunately, we cannot provide paper copies of the application materials, nor can we print out receipts.
 Using your own account, you can print out the forms on the GSC computers.
 Workshops will be held in the Graduate Student Commons on the following dates (check bulletin board or ask front desk for room number):

 Workshop 1 – Tuesday, May 10, 2 PM - 3 PM